 We have the opportunity to learn how to fly through the storms of life with limited visibility.
+The Bible tells us, If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you, (James 1:5 NIV).
 We can maneuver safely through unexpected turbulence and relational malfunctions.
 God has given us the tools to avoid becoming disoriented and going into a tailspin or nosedive.
 His Word is the Truth that guides us through the inky soup when the horizon is nowhere in sight.
 His Word is the instrument panel.
 However, if we rely on our feelings we won’t know which way is up and which way is down.

 So today, let’s decide to avoid flying through the day led by our emotions, but by the instrument panel…the Word of God.
 The fact that you’re reading this devotion let’s me know you are well on your way!

 Dear Lord, so many times I make decisions based on my emotions.
 Help me to stop and take a deep breath, say a quick prayer, and use my mind before making decisions.
 Give me wisdom.
 Bring truth to my remembrance.
 Control my tongue.
 I know that’s a lot to ask, but I also know that You are a big God!